jwfairchild116/configure-ad/README.md

 <img src="https://i.imgur.com/VX2hh13.png" alt="RDP"/>
 <img src="https://i.imgur.com/5dEZF90.png" alt="RDP"/>

 <p> Now we are going into the windows server VM.
 Go to the command prompt or PowerShell by searching CMD or PowerShell on the start menu.
 Type ipconfig and find the local IP address.
 This is under IPV4.
 We have an IP address of 10.0.0.5. now go into azure.
 And select Client1 under virtual machines.
 On the side panel expand networking and select network settings.
 Click on network interface / IP address. on the side panel you will see DNS servers under settings.
-Select this and select custom add the IP address of the DC-1.
+Select this and select custom. add the IP address of the DC-1.
 This is so the client will look to the server for DNS, which is required for the domain, once that is done click save. restart the VM by going to virtual machines page select Client1.
 Confirm yes to restart the VM, your remote desktop session should be kicked off.
 That is normal.
 We only went in to get the lengthy setup complete.
 When it is complete log back into the VM and go to PowerShell.
 Type ipconfig /all to verify the DNS is pointing to the server.
 We are all done setting up azure.
 The next section will go over how to setup a domain controller </p>
 <img src="https://i.imgur.com/dYcMVKh.png" alt="DNS"/>
 <img src="https://i.imgur.com/5mkyE7y.png" alt="DNS"/>
 <img src="https://i.imgur.com/9IMk7e8.png" alt="DNS"/>